HarrySng/goCMIP6/README.md

               silent = T)
 return(mbc.n)

-# New NetCDF files created in createNCFiles.R
+# New NetCDF files created in createnc.R
 ```

 # To Do